RiteshPandeyy/pdf-viewer-central-state-management/README.md

-# 📂 React File Explorer
+# 📂 React Pdf Viewer

-A modern React.js application that simulates a file explorer for PDFs with features like folder navigation, preview in modal, multi-file selection, and downloads.
+A modern React.js application that simulates a Pdf Viewer for PDFs with features like folder navigation, preview in modal, multi-file selection, and downloads.
 Built with **React Router, Context + useReducer for state management, and TailwindCSS**.

 ---